Global symmetry violation from non-isometric codes: Introduction

 \section{Introduction}

 Global symmetries are known to be inconsistent with quantum gravity.
-The absence of global symmetries has long been conjectured based on various arguments \cite{Giddings:1988cx, Kallosh:1995hi, Banks:2010zn}, including holographic ones in the context of AdS/CFT \cite{ Harlow:2018jwu, Harlow:2018tng, Harlow:2020bee}.
-Advances in understanding black hole physics and replica wormholes \cite{Penington:2019npb, Almheiri:2019psf, Penington:2019kki, Almheiri:2019qdq, Almheiri:2020cfm} have also provided quantitative insights into how global symmetries might be violated in quantum gravity \cite{Chen:2020ojn, Hsin:2020mfa}.
+The absence of global symmetries has long been conjectured based on various arguments \cite{Giddings:1988cx, Kallosh:1995hi, Banks:2010zn}, including holographic ones in the context of AdS/CFT \cite{ Harlow:2018jwu, Harlow:2018tng, Harlow:2020bee, Heckman:2024oot}.
+Advances in understanding black hole physics and replica wormholes \cite{Penington:2019npb, Almheiri:2019psf, Almheiri:2019hni,Penington:2019kki, Almheiri:2019qdq, Almheiri:2020cfm} have also provided quantitative insights into how global symmetries might be violated in quantum gravity \cite{Chen:2020ojn, Hsin:2020mfa, Bah:2022uyz}.
 Specifically, it was pointed out in \cite{Chen:2020ojn} that the relative entropy between the exact density matrix of the radiation and the density matrix transformed by a global symmetry operator can signal the violation of conservation of global charge, capturing the effects of charged particles flowing out through replica wormholes.

 An important development in the emergence of spacetime came from the study of quantum error correction, where the bulk degrees of freedom in the effective field theory are mapped into the boundary degrees of freedom by an isometric map, preserving the inner product \cite{Almheiri:2014lwa, Dong:2016eik, Harlow:2016vwg}.
-Further proposal has been made that non-isometric codes can describe black hole interior, where the number of effective degrees of freedom can be much larger than the horizon area \cite{Akers:2022qdl}.
-It implies that a large set of states in the effective description of black hole interior are annihilated by the holographic map to the fundamental description.
+A further proposal has been made that non-isometric codes can describe black hole interior, where the number of effective degrees of freedom can be much larger than the horizon area \cite{Akers:2022qdl}.
+It implies that a large set of states in the effective description of black hole interior must be annihilated by the holographic map to the fundamental description, which incorporates quantum gravity effects.
 The non-isometric nature of the map was crucial in obtaining results that are consistent with the quantum extremal surface (QES) formula.
 In this paper, we use non-isometric maps to show that global symmetries are violated in quantum gravity by computing the Renyi entropy and relative entropy.